-The Spanish verb “Gustar” means “to be pleasing”.
-We use it to talk about what we like, about things that “are pleasing” to us.
+The verb “Gustar” means “to be pleasing”.
+We use it to talk about things we like, about things that “are pleasing” to us.

-Constructing sentences with the verb “Gustar” can be challenging at first for the Spanish learner, because the sentence structure is different than with most other verbs.
+Constructing sentences with the verb “Gustar” can be challenging for the Spanish learner at first, because it produces a particular sentence structure.

-In order to use the verb “gustar” in sentences, we need to associate each of the 6 persons in Spanish with two “Blocks”.
-They are presented in the following table:
+In order to use the verb “gustar” in sentences, we are going to associate each of the 6 persons with two “Blocks”.
+The following table shows the 2 blocks for each person:

 |Block 1||Block 2|